 – Neil Patel

 We’re living in the world of digital marketing.
-Every ad we see, every brand we connect with, every TVC we love, every sale we get to know of; reaches us as a result of solid digital marketing.
+Every ad we see, every brand we connect with, every TVC we love, and every sale we get to know of; reaches us as a result of solid digital marketing.

 This is what every eCommerce Store Development Company should have.
-Digital marketing involves brand building (how you want users to perceive your brand), building a follower base (getting leads and potential customers), reaching a targeted audience and forging a well rounded online presence.
+Digital marketing involves brand building (how you want users to perceive your brand), building a follower base (getting leads and potential customers), reaching a targeted audience, and forging a well-rounded online presence.

 There’s a reason why this process takes shape after analysis, as a fellow digital marketer puts into use the volumes of data received in order to come up with sharp marketing campaigns necessary for growth.
-These campaigns include social media management, Google Adwords, e-mail marketing, SMS marketing, YouTube Ads and a lot more.
+These campaigns include social media management, Google Adwords, e-mail marketing, SMS marketing, YouTube Ads, and a lot more.

 “I don’t know the rules of grammar… If you’re trying to persuade people to do something, or buy something, it seems to me you should use their language, the language they use every day, the language in which they think.
 We try to write in the vernacular.” – David Ogilvy